fusesoc/monorepo-example/README.md

 ![Remote cores](remotecores.png)

+This workflow typically uses a mix of local and remote cores, where the cores currently being worked on use local cores and the rest of the dependencies use remote cores.
+There is also no strict requirement that each core uses a separate repo.
+Related cores can be grouped together into the same repo.
+There are some caveats to this however which are described below in the section on monorepos with remote cores.

 ## Monorepo Workflows

 There are different alternative monorepo workflows that can be used, each with pros and cons.
 In all scenarios we assume a top-level core that depends on a sub-level core of which there exist multiple versions to choose from.
 Each of the workflows comes with a runnable example.
 The following instructions sets up everything to run the examples in the subsequent sections.